cziqin/Accelerating-ML-via-Decentralization/README.md

 - <b>Fig. a</b> shows that the decentralized approach achieves faster convergence than the centralized counterpart in terms of training loss, training accuracy, and test accuracy.
 - <b>Fig. b</b> compares the training loss over eight runs with different estimated smoothness constants and random initializations.
 - <b>Fig. c</b> illustrates the estimated smoothness constants alongside the training loss trajectories of three selected runs from the eight.
-On the x-axis representing the device index, the label ``C" denotes the centralized case, and $D_1$ through $D_5$ represent the devices in the decentralized case.
+On the x-axis representing the device index, the label "C" denotes the centralized case, and $D_1$ through $D_5$ represent the devices in the decentralized case.

 ## Image Classification on CIFAR-10
 1. First, you can use the following command to compute the smoothness constant: